- China Post is the main postal service for China and engages in the delivery of parcels and postal items within China and beyond

 The delivery duration of China Post shipments depends on the method of transportation.
 For example:

-- Air mail take between seven to 20 business days to be delivered
+- Airmail takes between seven to 20 business days to be delivered

 - Surface Air Lifted mail also take between seven to 20 working days to be delivered

-- Surface mail take between 40 to 70 days to be delivered, depending on the destination country.
+- Surface mail takes between 40 to 70 days to be delivered, depending on the destination country.
 In cases of delays, it could even take up to 180 days for delivery.